Caitlin925/Dice-Game/README.md

 # Dice-Game
-Two player game where the player with the highest roll total wins.
+Two player game where the player with the highest dice roll total wins.

 ## Features
 - Players choose their names